Cleft Lip and Cleft Palate

 A cleft lip is often diagnosed during pregnancy by a routine ultrasound.
 A cleft palate is usually diagnosed after birth because the inside of a baby’s mouth can’t be seen on an ultrasound.

-Certain types of clefts may not be diagnosed until later in childhood.
+Other types of clefts may not be diagnosed until later in childhood.
 For example, a submucous cleft palate is a cleft in the roof of the mouth that is usually covered by skin.

 Screening

 Ultrasound technicians look for signs of a cleft lip during prenatal ultrasounds.
-At OHSU, we use a state-of-the-art, 3D ultrasound, making it easy to see signs of a cleft as early as possible.
+At OHSU, we use a state-of-the-art 3D ultrasound, making it easy to see signs of a cleft as early as possible.

 If there are signs of a cleft lip, you can start learning about treatment options right away.
 Soon after your baby is born, your provider will examine the cleft lip and look for a cleft in the palate.
 Some types of clefts are covered with skin, making them hard to see.
-If your child’s care provider sees signs of a cleft, they can refer you to specialists like our team.
+If your child’s care provider sees signs of a cleft, they can refer you to specialists like the ones on our team.

-Types
+Types of clefts

 The type of cleft your child has will determine the best treatment.
 Clefts may be: